 In these scams, out-of-town contractors go door-to-door soliciting business.
 They may lack the proper licensing for your area, offer quick fixes, or make promises they can’t deliver.

 Research contractors or repair companies and get more than one estimate.
-Search for contractors on BBB.org or the Home Builders Association of Western KY.
+Search for contractors on BBB.org or the Home Builders Association of Kentucky.

 Get a reference from friends or family, and check with the contractor registration office in Mayfield if you have questions about the registration status of a contractor.